hmajid2301/stegappasaurus/CONTRIBUTING.md

 ## Getting help

-If you need any help please free feel to get into contact with me.
+If you need any help please free feel to get in contact with me.